Starl3n/OOICX/README.md

 ## Getting Started

 -- Right now, this project is just getting started.
 Everything below is indicative and for illustrative reference alone.
-To learn more of this provect, please follow the OOISX sub-initiative via https://opendata.ly.
+To learn more of this project, please follow the OOISX sub-initiative via https://opendata.ly.

 ### Prerequisites